If you could taste a hug from mom, it would taste like this warm sweet pineapple upside down cake.

 - Pour rum in a 10X14 pyrex baking dish.
 Place pineapple rings in rum and flip them to coat.
 Let stand for about 30 minutes at room temperature.

 - Melt 6 tablespoons of butter in a 9 1/2 inch cast iron skillet over medium heat.
 Add 1 cup of the brown sugar and whisk until sugar dissolves and syrup boils about 2 minutes.
-Drain pineapple and arrange in skillet in a nice pattern.
+Drain pineapple and arrange in a skillet in a nice pattern.
 Tuck pecan pieces into spaces.

-- Whisk flour, ginger, baking powder, baking soda and salt in a medium bowl.
+- Whisk flour, ginger, baking powder, baking soda, and salt in a medium bowl.